 Ring Video Doorbell

+The original Ring Video Doorbell is still going strong, and you can bag a first generation model for around $99.
 You still get to see who‚Äôs at your door, and access two-way audio, but the video feed is only in 720p ‚Äď which let‚Äôs admit it, is absolutely fine for a doorbell.

 If you're looking for a little more, the RemoBell S promises the world for $99.
 You're getting a 180-degree field of view with 1080p video.
 There's support for motion zones and two-way audio, plus night vision up to 7.5m.
 You'll also be able to use it with both Alexa and Google Assistant.

 We haven't tested this one yet, but it's certainly an attractive package.
 If it can do everything it promises well, it's one of the best bargains you can get in the smart home world.